Our health should not be determined by the color of our skin or the size of our paycheck.

 - INFOGRAPHICS – Health Perspective Series

-Center for Health Progress is one of 18 organizations throughout Colorado that receive resources from The Colorado Trust to strengthen the field of health equity through advocacy.
-Together, we are leading the state in ending inequities that affect racial, ethnic, low-income, and other vulnerable people and communities, so that everyone has just and equitable opportunities to achieve good health.
-We are strengthening our relationships with other organizations and individuals to address food access, transportation, housing, employment, education, child care, and more.
-We work in our communities and collaborate on statewide efforts, we share skills and knowledge, participate in racial justice trainings, and share messaging and ideas in order to the tear down the systems that hold back some of our neighbors from having an opportunity to live a healthy life.
+Center for Health Progress is one of 18 organizations that receive resources from The Colorado Trust to strengthen the field of health equity through advocacy.
+We are strengthening our relationships with these and other organizations to address access to health care, food, transportation, housing, employment, education, child care, and other issues with a racial equity lens.
+We share skills and knowledge, collaborate on projects, and work together in order to tear down the systems that hold back some of our neighbors from having an opportunity to live a healthy life.
+Learn more:

 For more information, please contact our Director of Communications, Sarah McAfee.